 Pagination vs infinite scroll

 Should you paginate a large list of products or locations?
 Or, should you load more content as the user scrolls or clicks a “load more” button?
 It depends.
 Infinite scroll can be a nice way to help the user avoid clicks, making it especially helpful for mobile.
 However, pagination gives the user a greater sense of control.
 And the page numbers help them keep a “mental map” of where the product was.
 This lets them quickly navigate back to something they liked.

 Most sites should stick with pagination.
 But infinite scroll may work great for your blog.

 From faceted search to pagination, some of the most user-friendly options often necessitate a double-check on canonical tags so you don’t create duplicate website content.
 Make sure all versions of each web page canonicalize to their parent page, and use absolute (not relative) URLs.

 Finally, whenever you do decide to change your website architecture, do the legwork to make sure your changes won’t hurt your SEO.

 Tearing down your entire site structure and rebuilding it would be nearly akin to a site migration.
 And even the most perfect 301 redirects can’t fully offset the SEO impact of a change that large.

 Work with the architecture you have and introduce changes gradually.
-Check each page’s metrics prior to deleting or moving it.
+Check each page’s SEO success metrics prior to deleting or moving it.
 When you do move pages, use redirects and update relevant internal links.

 If you’re unsure about the SEO impact of making changes to your website architecture, reach out to our team of experts for guidance.